 I fell in love with it.

+The pace of developments with the big companies was very slow.
 Our funding was running low, and we were still a way off with our development.
-We started pitching for investment again, but it was different this time, the recession meant we pitched to almost 100 investors.
+We started pitching for investment again, but it was different this time.
+The economic crash meant we unsuccessfully pitched to almost 100 investors.

-With the recession getting deeper, we were scraping by on our overdraft.
+The recession was getting deeper and we were scraping by on our overdraft.
 With no great signs from investors, we hit a low point.

 Tears were shed.